 When the discipline felling is held on a site outsite the forest, all the masts-trees (poles without branches) must be approximately the same thickness, of equal height and from the same species.
-The danger zone is in this case 1 1⁄2 treelength.
+The danger zone is in this case 1 1⁄2 mast length.
 (Height min.
 16m above ground, BHD. around 28 - 38 cm).
-The working height will be marked with color paint right above the place where the pole is fastened.
+The working height will be marked with color paint right above the place where the masts is fastened.

-There may be no spectators in the danger zone (twice the height of the tree, 360° around the tree - see figure 4).
+There must be no spectators in the danger zone.
+(360 degrees around the tree / mast (double / 1.5 times the length Fig. 4).